jackHosier/DAT301Project2GroupH/README.md

-# DAT301Project1GroupH
+# DAT301Project2GroupH
-this is where the files are for DAT 301 Project 1
+this is where the files are for DAT 301 Project 2

 All other teammates, please list your contributions here

-Jack Hosier: Min graphs and Standard Deviation graph
+Jack Hosier: Converted existing R code to Python

-Ben Delafuente:  Max graphs
+Ben Delafuente: {insert what you want to do}

-Charlotte: Mean graph
+Charlotte: Linear Regression

 What we are doing:
-Map inflation in these countries over 21st Century (years 2000 to 2024)
-Countries: USA, China, India, Russia, Canada, Mexico
+The same as Project 1, but more